rafael-santiago/eel/README.md

 ```

+By the way, you can find a more complete sample [here](https://github.com/rafael-santiago/ansiterm-enigma).

 ## The Eel's embedded dsl

 Well, basically the dsl exists in order to make the operations over the ``Eel's Enigma context`` easier.
 In fact, if you